Skip to content

 base_ram_consumption=SourceValue(300 * u.MB, Sources.HYPOTHESIS),

-base_cpu_consumption=SourceValue(2 * u.core, Sources.HYPOTHESIS),
+base_compute_consumption=SourceValue(2 * u.cpu_core, Sources.HYPOTHESIS),

 storage=storage